+'''

-''' style_name: Grayscale soft edge
+style_name: Grayscale soft edge

-options: -2pass -threshl 0.05 -threshc 0.05 -rmv_holesl 7 -rmv_holesc 7 - rmv_dirtl 10 -rmv_dirtc 10 -fit_errorl 2.0 -fit_errorc 2.0 -expand_bitmapl 1 '''
+options: -2pass -threshl 0.05 -threshc 0.05 -rmv_holesl 7 -rmv_holesc 7 -

+rmv_dirtl 10 -rmv_dirtc 10 -fit_errorl 2.0 -fit_errorc 2.0 -expand_bitmapl 1

+'''

 Compare these options to the Grayscale rougher lines style.
-You will notice that the appearance of the lines.
+You will notice that the -thresh values are smaller; therefore, fewer pixels will be filtered out.
+This contributes to the fluffier appearance of the lines.
 You will also notice that the fit_error value is smaller and the -expand_bitmap value is larger.
 All of these options contribute to the smoother appearance of the final line.